davidinfosec/downloadclip/readme.md

 This Python script allows you to download and trim YouTube videos.

+Transparency: Most of this app was created with AI assistance, as I seek to find solutions to my problems in creative ways.
+After finding use of such a tool, it is only fair to share it with others who may benefit in the same way.

 ## How to Use

 1. Install the required libraries by running: